rohgoyal/getting-started/bluemix/analytics-basics/README.md

 To generate the data in this walkthrough, we used Postman's *Collection Runner* to call an API several times, with varying data and client ids.
 You can use a similar tool (like HttpRequester for Firefox), or just use cURL to call your API multiple times from the command-line.
 Recall that you can obtain sample requests for your API by clicking the **Explore** link in API Connect.

 ### Introduction to Catalog Analytics
 As an API owner, you need a way to assess the success and performance of the APIs you offer.
 The main place you'll look for analytics is at the catalog level.
+If you have not been introduced to catalogs please read along [here!](https://www.ibm.com/support/knowledgecenter/en/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/conref_working_with_env.html)!

 You, and your App developers can also access app-specific analytics in the Developer Portal, but in this tutorial we'll focus on Catalog Analytics.

 You have access to real-time and historical (up to 90 days' worth) information regarding APIs and Products (and who is calling them) published to that catalog.
 (If your catalog has multiple spaces, you can drill down further to the Space level.)